Table of Contents

 Individuals with Liver or Kidney Disease

 Since the liver and kidneys are the primary organs responsible for processing and excreting berberine, those with pre-existing conditions in these areas should exercise extreme caution.
+This caution is amplified if you also use NSAIDs like naproxen, which can further impact renal health.

 Stacking Berberine with Other Supplements